As I watched the sun set over Inle Lake, I caught sight of a local fisherman who was expertly balanced at the back of his boat.

 I’d heard about this unique style of rowing before I got to Inle Lake but to see it in action was mesmerising.

-As was much of what I saw on my Inle Lake tour.
+As was much of what I saw on my tour of Inle Lake.

 Tourism in Inle Lake